mariorod98/ObsidianVault/Other files/Interview questions.md

 Videogames have always been an important part of my life.
 Since little they have been my main source of entertainment.
 Already in high school I had the dream job to develop games.
 Obviously I didn't know anything about it so I started to research, I watched videos, read interviews, listened to podcasts.

 I started programming basic stuff in C++ and HTML and I decided to study Computer Science at college.
 Since then, I kept learning about the industry as a whole and wanting to work there.
+After graduating, I worked at a company that developed business programs but after a while I decided to quit to pursue this dream.

 ### How would you describe your approach to problem-solving?

 ### Can you walk me through your experience with game engines such as Unity or Unreal?